ryantd42/NY-Legislative-Git/2023/S485B-2023/bill.md

   January 4, 2023
   ___________

  Introduced by Sens.
-COMRIE, MYRIE -- read twice and ordered printed, and when  printed  to  be  committed to the Committee on Transportation -- reported favorably from said committee, ordered to  first  and  second report,  ordered to a third reading, passed by Senate and delivered to the Assembly, recalled, vote reconsidered, restored to third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading
+COMRIE, MYRIE, WEBB -- read twice and ordered print- ed,  and  when printed to be committed to the Committee on Transporta- tion -- reported favorably from said committee, ordered to  first  and second report, ordered to a third reading, passed by Senate and deliv- ered  to  the Assembly, recalled, vote reconsidered, restored to third reading, amended and ordered reprinted, retaining  its  place  in  the order  of third reading -- recommitted to the Committee on Transporta- tion in accordance with Senate Rule 6, sec.
+8  --  reported  favorably from  said committee, ordered to first and second report, ordered to a third reading,  passed  by  Senate  and  delivered  to  the  Assembly, recalled,  vote  reconsidered,  restored to third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the public authorities law, in relation to requiring the New York state thruway authority to submit  biannual  reports  of  all